 9. Guy Sebastian

 Singer-songwriter Guy Sebastian was born in Malaysia to a Malaysian father and an Australian mother.
-They eventually moved to Australia years later, and Sebastian grow up there: for some years in Melbourne and some in Adelaide.
+They eventually moved to Australia years later, and Sebastian grew up there.

 Sebastian started to show an interest in music at a young age, learning several instruments mostly on his own.
 He was part of the worship music group Planet Shakers between 2002 and 2005 as a backup vocalist.
 However, in 2003, he had his big break.